20 FAQs about working time

 Read more about maximum weekly working hours on the GOV.UK website.

-2. How do we accommodate occasional rush jobs, when people might have to work 15 hours a day for six days running?
+2. How do we accommodate rush jobs, when people might have to work longer hours than usual?

 Average weekly hours are currently worked out over a 17-week reference period (or in certain circumstances a longer period - see 4).
 Provided that employees are not asked to work more than an average of 48 hours a week over that period, or a total of 816 hours over the whole period, you will comply with the regulations.
 So you can accommodate the extra hours worked when you have rush jobs, by monitoring and managing working hours overall.

-5. If we do take on extra people for seasonal peaks, are they also covered by the 48-hour maximum that employees are allowed to work per week?
+5. If we take on extra staff for seasonal peaks, are they covered by the 48-hour maximum working week under the working time regualtions?

 Yes, unless they are willing to sign 'opt-out' agreements (see 1).

-6. If people have been on holiday, can we ask them to work extra time to bring their average working hours up?
+6. If people have been on holiday, can we ask them to work extra hours to bring their average working hours up?

 It depends.
 The reference period can include up to four weeks' statutory holiday leave taken (as well as any sick, maternity, paternity or adoption leave).
 The reference period is then extended by the number of days leave taken to establish the average working hours.
 So there is potential for asking people who have been on leave to work some extra time.